BeefBytes/docs.gmodhq.com/mkdocs/rules/global.md

 # Global Rules

 !!! note
     Rules may change and evolve as times goes by.
-We're open to community suggestions!
+We're open to community suggestions!<br /> You can make suggestions here: https://forums.gmodhq.com/t/docs

 !!! warning